Strategic Project work

 Architecture first, then build.

-The work begins with a full operational audit of the current state.
-Nothing is assumed.
-Every structural decision that is creating cost or drag is identified, scored, and sequenced before a single recommendation is made.
+The engagement begins with a full operational review of the current state.
+Structural decisions creating inefficiency, complexity, or operational risk are identified, prioritised, and sequenced before recommendations are made.

 Development costs, whether agency or freelance, are separate and not included.
-Percipient designs the architecture, specifies the requirements, manages the delivery, and holds it to the required standard.
-It does not write the code.
+Percipient defines the architecture, specifies the operational requirements, oversees delivery, and ensures implementation aligns with the agreed strategic and operational standards.
+Development itself remains the responsibility of the chosen technical delivery partner.

 01

-Conduct a full operational audit of your current e-commerce infrastructure and identify the highest-cost problems
+Conduct a full operational audit of the current e-commerce infrastructure to identify the highest-impact operational and commercial issues.

 02